All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Bodybuilding and Physique Sports

 Ozempic can help with contest prep by making caloric restriction more tolerable.
-However, the rate of weight loss should be controlled to preserve muscle.
+But the rate of weight loss should be controlled to preserve muscle.
 A moderate deficit (no more than 1% of body weight per week) is ideal.

 Masters Athletes (40+)